 - Complete an application for admission to MECC.
 If you have completed college coursework elsewhere, please include a copy of the transcript(s).

 - Complete an application on-line for federal financial aid.

-- Complete the paramedic/EMT-I program application and submit by no later than May 15th.
+- Complete the paramedic/Advanced EMT program application and submit by no later than May 15th.